greenonline/SevenSegmentSL1255Lite/documentation/Readme.txt

 Brief
 =====

 This is an Arduino Library for the Sanyo SL-1255-30 two digit seven segment display (without decimal points).

-This library is identical to the SevenSegmentSL1255 library, but has had most of the effects routines removed (leaving only blank, fil and flash methods), and has no 'direct draw' methods, as it relies solely on the bitmap (segment map) drawing methods.
-Also, there are no accessors, not segement or pin state getters and setters.
+This library is identical to the SevenSegmentSL1255 library, but has had most of the effects routines removed (leaving only the blank(), fill() and flash() methods), and has no 'direct draw' methods, as it relies solely on the bitmap (segment map) drawing methods.
+Also, there are no accessors, nor segment state nor pin state getters and setters.

 Introduction
 ============

 One day, in March 2015, whilst shopping for Arduino bits and pieces in Ban Mo, an electronics street market in BKK, I came across a large sheet of polystyrene bejewelled in Sanyo SL-1255-30 two digit seven segment displays, for 5 Baht each, which was displayed in the street outside a shop.
 I purchased one of the seven segment displays, took it home, and eventually realised that no libraries existed for the common anode device.
 So I promptly set about writing my own sketch, which then evolved into an Arduino Library that was developed over the course of a couple of weeks.
-This is a 'low fat' version of that library.
+That library is the SevenSegment1255.
+This is a 'low fat' version of that library, containing just the bare essentials.

 Synopsis
 ========

 When the class is instantiated using the defaults then it will work with the Sanyo SL-1255 (red) and SL-2255 (green) dual seven segment displays, which are common anode devices.
-The private member, _onValue, is LOW for the segments of these displays.
+The private member, _onValue, is LOW for the segments of these displays (and conversely the private member, _offValue, is HIGH).

-This library will also work with SL-1256 and SL-2256 (green) common cathode devices, just specify the ssType (seven segment type) parameter in the constructor using the predefined SL-1256 or SL-2256 macros.
+This library will also work with SL-1256 (red) and SL-2256 (green) common cathode devices, just specify the ssType (seven segment type) parameter in the constructor using the predefined SL-1256 or SL-2256 macros.
 The private member, _onValue, is HIGH for the segments of these displays.
 Alternatively, it is possible to specify the onValue and offValue, instead of using the ssType parameter, using the appropriate constructor.
 Please see the constructor examples below.

 The public methods supplied include the usual Arduino, begin() and write(), methods for ints and char arrays ([1] and [2]).
 A simple set of the methods is all that is required in order to get the library up and running with your display (constructor, begin and write).